 Many of the drawbacks of gaming laptops outlined in the earlier sections of this article are not universal.

-There will exist models which have more discrete design qualities or larger battery capacities, for example.
+For example, models with more discrete design qualities or larger battery capacities will exist.

 However, as mentioned earlier, you may have to pay a premium for any uncommon features for a laptop of a particular category.

-Additionally, as has been mentioned several times already, gaming laptops will start at levels more expensive than business laptops.
+Additionally, as has been mentioned, gaming laptops will start at levels more expensive than business laptops.

 Still, if performance is a priority and money is not a problem, you can find a gaming laptop that will satisfy all your work needs.